-Asthma continues to be a significant problem globally, as the Global Asthma Report lists the disease as the 14th most important disorder in the world in terms of the extent and duration of disability.
+Asthma continues to be a significant problem globally, and the Global Asthma Report lists it as the 14th most important disorder in the world in terms of the extent and duration of disability.

-While current treatment programmes are effective for patients with mild-to-moderate asthma, patients who fail to control their disease can escalate to acute asthma or even become unresponsive to current treatment efforts, placing them at an increased risk of passing away from the disease.
+While current treatment programmes are effective for patients with mild-to-moderate asthma, patients who fail to control their disease can escalate to acute asthma or even become unresponsive to current treatment efforts, placing them at increased risk of dying from the disease.